keelback-code/the-rhubarb-witch/README.md

 Background - The site background is dark green and the 'Run Program' button is pink, to mimick the colour of rhubarb.
 It is neutral so as not to detract from the game.

 Cyan error messages - I have deliberately made my error messages cyan; the colour is eye-catching enough to draw the user's attention and communicate that an action needs to take place, without being alarming.
 It's not an urgent situation so there's no need to use the harsh red for an accidental user error.
+Screenshots in individual sections above.

 ### Technologies